IQSS/dataverse/doc/sphinx-guides/source/api/apps.rst

 Geoconnect
 ~~~~~~~~~~

-Geoconnect configures Dataverse files to be visualized and explored on `WorldMap <http://worldmap.harvard.edu>`_.
+Geoconnect allows Dataverse files to be visualized and explored on `WorldMap <http://worldmap.harvard.edu>`_.
 Read more about it in the :doc:`/user/data-exploration/worldmap` section of the User Guide.

 https://github.com/IQSS/geoconnect